nunobrum/clipin/README.md

 Without these libraries, clipin will still function for basic text copy and paste operations.

+## 📄 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgements and Credits
+This project was inspired on [pyperclip](https://github.com/asweigart/pyperclip), a library that almost everyone used and loved, but unfortunately was stalled.
+Firstly the pull-requests where not being attended and support for the new wheel package format was not being added.
+The initial goal of this project was to fork pyperclip and continue its development, but the scope quickly expanded.

+The development of this library followed 4 basic principles:
+1. Keep it simple to use.
+No object-oriented API, just simple functions to copy and paste.
+2. Maintain cross-platform compatibility.
+3. Support multiple clipboard formats.
+4. Minimal dependencies.
+If third-party libraries are needed, they should be optional and only for enhanced functionality.

+This project development was aided by ChatGPT-4 and GitHub Copilot.
+The long discussions on possibilities and implementation options were very helpful to clarify the design decisions.
+Also the implementation of DIB handling on Windows and NSPasteboard interactions on macOS were greatly simplified by the suggestions of these AI tools.
+Special thanks to the open-source community for creating and maintaining tools like pyperclip, Pillow, xclip, and pyobjc, which made this project possible.

+Finally thanks to my wife and kids for their patience while I was working on this project.

+I hope you find clipin useful! 😊
+Stay well and happy coding! 🚀

 ## ⚙️ Notes

 [^1]: Requires `xclip` on Linux and `pyobjc` on macOS.
 If these are not present, clipin will support only basic text copy and paste.